 - Hydrotherapy, which involves swimming or moving in water

-If you think one (or more) of these therapies might help your child, ask your treatment provider about the possible benefits and how the approach might fit into the medical treatment plan.
+If you think alternative or complementary therapies might help your child, talk to your doctor or therapist about the possible benefits and risks, and how the approach might fit into the medical treatment plan.

 - Rett syndrome fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/rett/detail_rett.htm.
-Accessed Sept.
-11, 2012.
+Accessed Aug.
+3, 2015.

 - Lotan M. Alternative therapeutic intervention for individuals with Rett syndrome.
 The Scientific World Journal.
 2007;29:698.

 - Rett syndrome: Condition information.
 Eunice Kennedy Shriver National Institute of Child Health and Human Development. https://www.nichd.nih.gov/health/topics/rett/conditioninfo/Pages/default.aspx.
 Accessed Aug.
 5, 2015.

 - Symons FJ, et al. Parent-reported pain in Rett syndrome.
 Clinical Journal of Pain.
 2013;29:744.

 - Byiers BJ, et al. Seizures and pain uncertainty associated with parenting stress and Rett syndrome.
 Journal of Child Neurology.
 2014;29:526.